ChrisPritchard/GrislyGrotto/docs/fly-io.md

     - `--no-deploy` will not deploy the app, allowing you to set the env vars
     - `--no-cache` can be appended to not use docker caches - should not be used unless the docker file radically changes
 5. Add secrets for AWS & the session key, the following need to be set:

-    ```
+    ```bash
     AWS_REGION=ap-southeast-2
     AWS_ACCESS_KEY_ID=[REDACTED]
     AWS_SECRET_ACCESS_KEY=[REDACTED]
     AWS_BUCKET_NAME=grislygrotto-content
     SESSION_KEY=[REDACTED]
     ```

     The bucket name and region will likely not change.
     Secrets can be set with `fly secrets set AWS_REGION=ap-southeast-2 AWS_ACCESS_KEY_ID=[REDACTED] AWS_SECRET_ACCESS_KEY=[REDACTED] AWS_BUCKET_NAME=grislygrotto-content SESSION_KEY=[REDACTED]`.
     Alternately, each secret can be set individually, e.g. `fly secrets set AWS_REGION=ap-southeast-2`.

-    Note the SESSION_KEY must be 64 bytes wrong and very random.
+    Note the `SESSION_KEY` must be 64 bytes wrong and very random.
 Using a SHA2-256 hash of something randomly generated will do it.
     If not specified, the session_key will be randomly generated on every start, which is problematic for fly.io as the app gets stopped when there is no activity.
 6. Deploy the app using `fly deploy` - this is required so an actual VM is started, in order to access and upload the database
 7. Open a sftp shell and upload the latest version of `grislygrotto.db` to `/mnt/db`: